-SUV and other four wheel drive owners can now relive the golf rush era as they travel the famous Lassen-Applegate Emigrant Trail, marveling as such sights as the beautiful Black Rock Desert, the majestic High Rock Canyon, Double Hot Springs, Soldier Meadows and so much more.
+Now SUV and other four-wheel drive owners can relieve the gold rush era as they travel the famous Lassen-Applegate Emigrant Trail, marveling as such sights as the beautiful Black Rock Desert, the majestic High Rock Canyon, Double Hot Springs, Soldier Meadows and so much more.

-This exciting 200-mile journey begins on Friday, July 19 through Monday, July 22 and is hosted by the high Rock Trekkers Four Wheel Drive Club.
-The trip begins near Imlay, NV and follows the same wagon train route used by Peter Lassen in 1849.
+This exciting 200-mile journey begins on Friday, July 18 through Monday, July 21 and is hosted by the High Rock Trekkers Four-Wheel Drive Club.
+The trip begins near Imlay, NV and followed the same wagon train route used by Peter Lassen in 1849.
 The trip concludes in Surprise Valley, CA near Cedarville in Modoc County.
 This was also an alternate route used by early pioneers to reach central Oregon.

-“For me, this trail is special and as a historian, I get to relive the past by thinking of John C. Fremont, Kit Carson, and Thomas ‘Brokenhand’ Fitzpatrick and many other brave men and women as they made this arduous journey from small towns throughout the Midwest,” said Warner Anderson, trail boss from the High Rock Trekkers.
+“For me, this trail is very special and as a historian, I get to relive the past by thinking of John C. Fremont, Kit Carson, and Thomas “Brokenhand” Fitzpatrick and many other brave men and women as they made this difficult journey from small towns throughout the Midwest,” explained Warner Anderson, trail boss from the High Rock Trekkers.
 Anderson said the trip is open to all four-wheel drive enthusiasts and their families.
 It is not a difficult route; however, there are a few places where four-wheel drive will be required or where trail committee instructions must be followed.

 “The emigrants wrote in their diaries such good descriptions of their trip that we can identify the majority of key points of interest in the history of this route,” Anderson said.